JanaLipkova/AI-Seminar/README.md

 ## Organizers and Sponsors
 The seminar is supported by UCI School of Medicine, Dept. of Pahtology.
 It is co-organize by ANTartiqc (ANT-eaters ARTificial Inteligence and Quantum Computing) student club at UCI and supported by Drs.
-[Jana Lipkova](http://octopath.org/jana.html) and [William H. Yong](https://faculty.sites.uci.edu/whyonglab/about-dr-yong/) from UCI's Department of Pathology and Molecular Medicine.
+[Jana Lipkova](http://octopath.org/jana.html) and [William H. Yong](https://faculty.sites.uci.edu/whyonglab/about-dr-yong/) with UCI Department of Pathology and Laboratory Medicine.